Norway fines Grindr dating app $11.7M over privacy breach

 Grindr has until Feb.
 15 to give feedback, which the watchdog will take into account for its final decision.

+The Data Protection Authority said the way Grindr asked users for permission to use their information went against GDPR’s requirements for “valid consent.”
+Users weren’t given the chance to opt out of sharing data with third parties and were forced to accept Grindr’s privacy policy in its entirety, it said, adding that users weren’t properly informed about the data sharing.

-The privacy watchdog is still investigating five advertising technology companies that received data from Grindr, including one owned by Twitter called MoPub.
+The watchdog is still investigating five “ad tech” companies that received data from Grindr, including Twitter’s mobile app advertising platform, MoPub.

 Jan M. Olsen in Copenhagen contributed to this report.